mihaela-mab/IntroductionToRobotics/LaboratoryHomework/README.md

   -On the X-axis, we represent which digit we select by lightning up the decimal point;<br/>
   -On the Y-axis, we modify the value of the digit, taking in consideration the last digit that was represented on that segment;<br/>
   -By pressing the button, we lock/unlock a digit.

+gameMenu

+Required items:<br/>
+a.
+1 * LCD<br/>
+b.
+1 * joystick<br/>
+c.
+220 Ohm resistor <br/>
+d.
+Wires<br/>
+e.
+Arduino<br/>
+f.
+Connector cable<br/>
+g.
+Potentiometer<br/>
+Using a josystick, in the main menu, you can scroll through the following  options (">"), by moving on the X-axis; enterig a category is done by pressing the button:<br/>
+1. Play, which shows: number of lives (3), score (3 * level), and an exit option (by pressing the button).
+Each 5 seconds, the level gets incremented by 1.
+After 10 seconds, the game ends, displaying a suggestive message.<br/>
+2. Highscore: Displays the highest score achieved.
+Default is 0.
+It gets updated after each play.<br/>
+3. Settings, in which you can set the starting level.<br/>
+You can find a visual representation at this <a href = "https://youtu.be/hOX1ZC8e0Lw">link</a>.